filipovskis/spoly/README.md

 # 🖌 spoly
 A tiny Garry's Mod library that allows you to render different shapes without jagged edges.

+Not only your shapes will look better, but the performance will increase, since basically you render an icon instead of rendering high polygon shapes.

 ## Example
 Smooth shapes for [Circles.lua](https://github.com/SneakySquid/Circles)